jonathanthomas83/jonathanthomas83.github.io/_case-studies/dwp/relationships/add-an-appointee.md

 ---
-title: "Maternity Allowance Discovery and Alpha"
+title: "DWP Relationships: Add an appointee"
-short-title: "MA Discovery/Alpha"
+short-title: "Add an appointee"
 organisation: "DWP"
-date: 2022-04-04 00:00:00 +0000
+date: 2022-12-01 00:00:00 +0000
-timescale: "Jul 2021 &ndash; Apr 2022"
+timescale: "Sep 2021 &ndash; Present"
 layout: portfolio-page
-leading_text: "Digitally transforming a paper based service by fixing convoluted agent processes before moving to a citizen facing service."
+leading_text: "Identifying and building a missing service for an important process that goes under the radar and causes problems for DWP, its staff and customers."
-image_project: "dwp-ma-discovery-alpha"
+image_project: "dwp-relationships-appointee"
 portfolio_image: "ma-iteration-5.png"
 main_image: "ma-iteration-5.png"
 categories: jekyll update